Shre100696/Melatonin-Product-Analysis/README.md

-# Melatonin-Product-Analysis
+# Melatonin Product Analysis on E-Commerce Platforms

-Introduction
+## Introduction
-This repository contains the analysis of various melatonin products sold on an e-commerce platform.
-The data spans several products, focusing on customer reviews, ratings, and product details.
-The analysis aims to uncover insights into product popularity, customer satisfaction, and potential areas for data quality improvement.
+This repository provides an in-depth analysis of melatonin products available on an e-commerce platform.
+It focuses on customer reviews, ratings, and detailed product information to extract meaningful insights.
+The goal is to understand product popularity, customer satisfaction, and identify opportunities for improving data quality.

-Dataset
+Dataset Description
-The dataset includes several CSV files, each representing different melatonin products identified by their unique ASINs.
-The data was collated from multiple sources and loaded into pandas DataFrames for processing and analysis.
+The dataset consists of multiple CSV files, with each file corresponding to different melatonin products marked by unique ASINs.
+Data has been sourced from various e-commerce platforms and is structured for analysis in pandas DataFrames.

-Analysis Overview
+### Analysis Overview
-The code performs the following operations:

-Loads data from CSV files into pandas DataFrames.
+Data Loading: CSV files are read into pandas DataFrames for manipulation.
-Conducts initial data exploration, such as checking the number of rows and columns and viewing the head of the DataFrames.
-Assesses data quality by checking for missing values across the datasets.
-Visualizes missing data distribution using seaborn's displot.
+Initial Exploration: Quick examination of the datasets including row/column counts and previewing data using DataFrame.head().
+Data Quality Assessment: Identification of missing values in the dataset.
+Visualization: Use seaborn's displot to showcase the distribution of missing data.
-Concatenates individual DataFrames into a single dataset for adults and kids.
+Data Concatenation: Merge individual DataFrames into a comprehensive dataset for both adult and kid products.
-Cleans the data by dropping unnecessary columns and handling missing values.
+Data Cleaning: Removal of irrelevant columns and imputation of missing values.
-Extracts product strengths (in mg) from product titles using regular expressions.
+Feature Extraction: Use of regular expressions to derive product strength (mg) from titles.
-Aggregates data to analyze the distribution of average ratings per product.
+Data Aggregation: Calculation of average ratings per product for analysis.
-Visualizes the number of unique ASINs per product type.
+Visualization: Plot the count of unique ASINs for each product category.
-Describes the cleaned dataset to summarize key statistics.
+Descriptive Statistics: Summarization of the dataset post-cleaning to highlight key figures.
 Files in the Repository
-melatonin_analysis.ipynb: Jupyter notebook containing the analysis code.
+melatonin_analysis.ipynb: The Jupyter notebook with the analysis code.
-CSV files: Data files for each product analyzed.
+CSV files: The datasets for each melatonin product subject to analysis.

-Dependencies
+### Dependencies
-pandas
-numpy
-matplotlib
-seaborn
+pandas: For data manipulation and analysis.
+numpy: For numerical operations.
+matplotlib: For creating static, interactive, and animated visualizations.
+seaborn: For data visualization based on matplotlib.

-Usage
+### Usage
-To run this analysis, ensure that you have the above-listed Python libraries installed.
-Load the Jupyter notebook in an environment that supports .ipynb files, such as JupyterLab or VSCode, and execute the cells sequentially.
+Install the required Python libraries mentioned in the Dependencies section.
+Open the melatonin_analysis.ipynb file in a compatible IDE like JupyterLab or VSCode.
+Run the cells in sequence to perform the analysis.

-Insights
+Insights Gained
-The analysis revealed the number of unique products and their respective customer ratings.
+Determined the count of unique products and their average customer ratings.
-Identified the minimum average rating for each product title.
+Uncovered the lowest average rating associated with each product title.
-Visualized the total reviews per year, indicating customer engagement over time.
+Charted the total number of reviews per year to assess customer interaction trends.
-Future Work
+### Future Work
-Expand the analysis to include additional e-commerce platforms for a comprehensive market view.
+Broaden the scope of analysis to encompass more e-commerce platforms for a wider market analysis.
-Integrate sentiment analysis to gauge customer sentiment from review text data.
+Implement sentiment analysis to understand customer emotions within review texts.
 Contact Information
-For any further queries regarding this analysis, please reach out to Deshpande.shr@northeastern.edu.
+For inquiries about this analysis, please contact Deshpande.shr@northeastern.edu.